Start retirement saving now or the government may make you

 Companies with more than 120,000 employees were required to start auto-enrolment in the second half of last year.
 For small firms employing between 50-89 staff the deadline is July 2014.

-Eleven big companies, including supermarket chains J. Sainsbury (SBRY.L) and WM Morrison (MRW.L) have introduced the scheme.
+Eleven big companies, including supermarket chains J. Sainsbury and WM Morrison have introduced the scheme.
 But other large firms have not done so yet.

 A spokesman for Morrisons told Reuters that one-fifth of their qualifying workers, many within 20 years of retirement, had opted-out of the workplace pension scheme.